polterguy/polterguy.github.io/tutorials/expressions/index.md

 **Notice** - The `@` iterator will never traverse children nodes, only older sibling nodes and parent nodes.
 Think about this iterator as doing something similar to what's done in a traditional programming language as it's referencing a variable.
-It will never go inside of inner _"scopes"_, only upwards in the hierarchy to look for the variable name.
+It will never go inside of inner _"scopes"_, and never _"forward"_ in your code, only upwards and backwards in the hierarchy to look for the variable name.

 ### The * children iterator